About pump aid

 of pre-schools in Malawi lack access to basic WASH facilities

-We are proud to have been recognised by official awarding bodies for delivering sustainable water solutions in Malawi.
+We take immense pride in the recognition we have garnered for our commitment to delivering sustainable water solutions in Malawi.
 We were the winner for 2017 International Development Charity Award, Highly Commended in the Financial Times 2018 Transformational Business Awards, a finalist for the 2018 Bond International Development Awards, and shortlisted for the 2017 Aid Innovation Challenge.
 We were also shortlisted for the International Aid and Development Award at the 2022 UK Charity Awards.

 In 2021, our team met Lobin Lowe, Malawi’s Minister for Agriculture, who was impressed with our initiative helping farmers access irrigation.
 Malawi’s First Lady Monica Chakwera, also praised our work.